Patrick Brazeau: Residency controversy

 Without the knowledge of his ex-wife's father, Brazeau used Daryl Tenasco's address at Kitigan Zibi, Quebec, for the purpose obtaining an aboriginal income tax exemption from 2004 to 2008.
 Kitigan Zibi Chief Gilbert Whiteduck said: “Normally you have income tax exemption when you live on a reserve and you are employed by a reserve.”
 Neighbours said it did not appear that Brazeau lived in the community.
 According to Jean Guy Whiteduck “I’ve never seen him, it’s right across from my place.
 I’ve never seen him there.
 He may have visited.
 That’s about it."

 On February 28, 2013, the Senate committee of Internal Economy announced that Brazeau, along with fellow senators Pamela Wallin, Mike Duffy, and Mac Harb, would be subject to a forensic audit to determine appropriateness of their expense claims.

 Deloitte accountants Timm and Stewart conducted an independent audit into the expenses.
-According to Brazeau, the audit came to the conclusion that he made no false claims and reached no conclusions as to whether he met the Senate’s definition of primary residence, because there was none.
+According to Brazeau, the audit came to the conclusion that he made no false claims and reached no conclusions as to whether he met the Senate's definition of primary residence, because there was none.
 The audit document can be found in Senate papers dated 7 May 2013.

-After the conclusions of Deloitte, the Senate's Subcommittee on Living Allowances wrote own their conclusions for the Internal Economy committee, who then recommended on 9 May to the entire Senate, that he be ordered to reimburse a minimum of $51,482 in expense money.
+After the conclusions of Deloitte, the Senate's Subcommittee on Living Allowances wrote their own conclusions for the Internal Economy committee, who then recommended on 9 May to the entire Senate that he be ordered to reimburse a minimum of $51,482 in expense money.
 "Liberal Senator Mac Harb and Independent Senator Patrick Brazeau must immediately repay inappropriately claimed expenses or the Senate will seize the funds," said Marjory LeBreton, the then-current Leader of the Government in the Senate.
 A spokeswoman from LeBreton's office said Brazeau's pay may be withheld as a means of recovering the funds.
 Brazeau challenged the internal economy committee's order.

-On August 1, 2013, in an affidavit filed in an Ottawa court, the Royal Canadian Mounted Police alleged that Brazeau inappropriately claimed his father’s home in Maniwaki as his primary residence in order to claim a $22,000 a year taxpayer funded housing allowance.
+On August 1, 2013, in an affidavit filed in an Ottawa court, the Royal Canadian Mounted Police alleged that Brazeau inappropriately claimed his father's home in Maniwaki as his primary residence in order to claim a $22,000 a year taxpayer funded housing allowance.
 The affidavit said that Brazeau actually resided in a rented Gatineau home right across the Ottawa river from his workplace, while claiming the housing allowance for living in Maniwaki.
 CTV news employee Robert Fife reported that the RCMP investigation revealed that Brazeau was being investigated for breach of trust.
 Brazeau later singled out Fife in his Senate farewell speech on 4 November 2013.